jdede/inet-showcases/_docs/wireless/infrastructure/index.md

 In INET, the management module is a submodule of `Ieee80211Nic`.
 It connects to the MAC module, and it is responsible for handling management frames, such as beacon frames, probe request and response frames, and association and authentication frames.
 The management module is also responsible for scanning channels and switching between them.
 Several types of management modules are available:

-- `Ieee80211MgmtSta`: for stations (nodes that join wireless networks) in infrastructure mode
+- `Ieee80211MgmtSta`: management module for stations (nodes that join wireless networks) in infrastructure mode
-- `Ieee80211MgmtAp`: for access points in infrastructure mode
+- `Ieee80211MgmtAp`: management module for access points in infrastructure mode
-- `Ieee80211MgmtAdhoc`: for nodes in adhoc mode
+- `Ieee80211MgmtAdhoc`: management module for nodes in adhoc mode

 <!--
 There is the simplified versions of all of these except the adhoc